Start Exploring By Going In A Circle

 Vienna City Hall, a neo gothic building built in the second half of the 19th century (1872 to 1883), where Vienna's city mayor and federal governor Michael Haeupl, as well as the city and federal council and municipal administration reside; I remember the city hall from the Life Ball, Europe's largest AIDS charity event, which takes place there every year, and from roaring techno clubbings in the Nineties!
 And loads of tourists will remember the restaurant Wiener Rathauskeller in the historic basement, with vaulted ceilings and painted walls.

-Burgtheater, a beautiful neo baroque building just opposite Vienna City Hall
+Burgtheater, a beautiful neo baroque building just opposite the City Hall

 Hotel Hilton Plaza